 (d) VRD requires that each customer who is provided with vocational or other training services by VRD apply for financial assistance where reasonably available.
 This assistance can include federal, state, or local grants-in-aid and private scholarships where applicable.
 If the customer has not done so before the time of application for vocational rehabilitation services, the VR counselor assists the customer in doing so.

-(e) VRD does not pay tuition and fees to a business, technical, or vocational school in excess of the published fees.

 …

 C-406: Purchasing Training Services